 Course materials including lecture notes and videos, handouts, lab procedures, homework assignments and solutions, practice exams, announcements, and grades, will be posted on the course page on Canvas.
 Please monitor this site frequently to stay current on the material.
-Canvas can be accessed at https://redwoods.instructure.com.
-Please monitor this site frequently to stay current on the material.
-Canvas can be accessed at https://redwoods.instructure.com.
-Please monitor this site frequently to stay current on the material.
-Canvas can be accessed at https://redwoods.instructure.com.
-Your login ID is the same as your Webadvisor ID, and your initial password is your 8-digit birth date.
-For tech help, email its@redwoods.edu/tutorial.
-A Canvas help for students is available online at https://webapps.redwoods.edu/tutorial.
+Canvas can be accessed using the My CR Portal.
+For help with Canvas after logging in, click on the Help icon on the left menu.
+For tech help, email its@redwoods.edu or call 707-476-4160.
 A Canvas orientation workshop can be accessed here: https://redwoods.instructure.com/courses/6781.